aspose-slides/Aspose.Slides-Documentation/cpp/getting-started/how-to-run-aspose-slides-cpp-in-docker/_index.md

 description: "Run Aspose.Slides for C++ in a Docker container for Linux. "
 ---

 Aspose.Slides for C++ can run inside docker containers.
-To run Aspose.Slides for C++ in Linux environment you can use the following docker file.
+To run Aspose.Slides for C++ in a Linux environment, you can use a docker file.

-## Dockerfile description
+## Dockerfile Description

-For example, the docker file to use Aspose.Slides for C++ with Ubuntu 16.04:
+For example, you can use this docker file for Aspose.Slides for C++ with Ubuntu 16.04:

 ```
 FROM ubuntu:16.04